 1. longer operation;

-2. heating of adjacent healthy tissues occurs.
+2. heating of neighboring healthy tissue occurs.

-Children under 7 years old are operated under general anesthesia, over 7 years old - under local anesthesia.
+Children under 7 years old are operated on under general anesthesia, over 7 years old - under local anesthesia.

 Removal with a shaver (microdebrider)

-Children under 7 years old are operated under general anesthesia, and over 7 years old - under local anesthesia.
+Children under 7 years old are operated on under general anesthesia, and over 7 years old - under local anesthesia.

 Preparing for surgery

-• general and biochemical blood test;
+• general and biochemical analysis blood;

 • Analysis of urine;